guardian/gateway/docs/rate-limit/configuration.md

 ## Entry: `defaultBuckets`

 The bucket entries in `defaultBuckets` are applied across all routes served by Gateway.
 Configuration for any specific route can be overridden by specifying its path in `routeBuckets`.
+Rate limiting on all routes can be disabled by setting `enabled` to false.
+Routes can then be selectively allowed by setting `enabled` to `true` in the individual `routeBuckets` configuration.

 ## Entry: `routeBuckets`

 By default, every route in the application will be protected by the buckets defined in `defaultBuckets`.

 This isn't always desired however, in some cases we would like to override those definitions for specific routes. `routeBuckets` allows us to do this by specifying a route to override and applying a custom set of buckets to it.

+Rate limiting for individual routes can be enabled or disabled by setting the `enabled` property.